i-am-scott/F1-Services/readme.md

 ### Formula 1 Services

 Contains different apps for collecting and using F1 data.
-Scrapes the official F1 website for current season data.
+Uses the F1 API and f1timings live data.

 #### F1APIGenerator
-- Collects information from the F1 website.
+- Collects information from the F1 APIs and stores them in MySQL.

 #### F1Documents
-- Downloads FIA Documents for race events.
+- Downloads and stores FIA Documents for race events and broadcasts over RabbitMQ.
-- Checks for new news articles from Sky & BBC.
+- Checks for new news articles from Sky & BBC and broadcasts meta info over RabbitMQ.

 #### F1LiveTelemetry
 - Connects to the F1 Livetimings websocket to get live information about racing events.
+- Re-formats and broadcasts over RabbitMQ for other services to consume.

 #### F1Manager
 - Triggers actions based on race weekend ends and starting.